USEPA/EPA_OMEGA_Model/doc/source/6_developer_guide.rst

 Setup
 -----

-After downloading the source code (via ``.zip`` file or repository cloning), it is necessary to install Python and various required Python packages.
+After downloading the source code (via ``.zip`` file or cloning the repository), it is necessary to install Python and various required Python packages.

 Python
 ++++++